Charlotte Hornets: 2014–2019: Playoffs and struggles

-2020–present: The LaMelo Ball era
+2020–2026: The LaMelo Ball era

 The Hornets selected LaMelo Ball as the 3rd overall pick in the 2020 NBA draft.

 On November 18, 2020, the Hornets selected LaMelo Ball with the third overall pick.
 The Hornets also drafted Vernon Carey Jr. and Grant Riller in the second round of the 2020 NBA draft.
 On November 29, 2020, the Hornets would acquire Gordon Hayward in a sign-and-trade deal with the Boston Celtics.
 The Hornets finished the 2020–21 season 10th in the East with a 33–39 overall record.
 On June 16, 2021, Ball was named 2020–21 NBA Rookie of the Year, becoming the third player in franchise history to win the award.

 On February 7, 2022, Ball was named to his first NBA All-Star Game as an injury replacement for Kevin Durant.
 The Hornets would clinch a spot in the play-in tournament for the second consecutive time although losing to fellow Southeast division foe the Atlanta Hawks 132–103.
 On April 22, 2022, the Hornets fired head coach James Borrego after four seasons with the team.
 The team finished the 2021–2022 season with a 43–39 overall record.

 On June 24, 2022, the Hornets named Steve Clifford as new head coach marking his second stint as the team's head coach.
 During the off-season, notable additions included drafting Duke center Mark Williams with the 15th pick of the 2022 NBA draft and the free agent signing of point guard and North Carolina native Dennis Smith Jr.